Everything you need to known about the languages supported by highest-rated voice assistants on the market.

 What languages does Siri support?

-As of March 2020, Apple’s Siri voice assistant supports 21 languages
+As of April 2021, Apple’s Siri voice assistant supports 21 languages:

 - Portuguese (Brazil)

-It also supports a variety of dialects for Chinese, Dutch, English, French, German, Italian and Spanish.
+It also supports a wide variety of dialects for Chinese, Dutch, English, French, German, Italian and Spanish.

 Why is teaching voice assistants a new language so hard?

-Right now, Siri’s clear lead in language support is driving success in markets that Apple’s competitors simply cannot touch—but Google is close on Apple’s tail.
+Siri’s clear lead in language support has been driving success in markets that Apple’s competitors simply cannot touch—but Google is close on Apple’s tail.

-Meanwhile, Business Insider believes that Alexa’s relative lack of language options is “significantly limiting its global reach.”
-With language so clearly at the heart of the fight for living-room dominance, the question becomes why don’t more companies develop wider and more robust language abilities.
+With language so clearly at the heart of the fight for living-room dominance, the question becomes why more companies don’t develop wider and more robust language abilities.

 Automatic Speech Recognition & Natural Language Understanding

-This is why Google may very well overtake Apple’s enormous lead: it has already put in the work of creating an enormous backlog of more than 115 languages capable of automatic speech recognition (ASR) through Google Home.
+That’s why Google may very well overtake Apple’s enormous lead: it has already put in the work of creating an enormous backlog of more than 115 languages capable of automatic speech recognition (ASR) through Google Assistant.

-With this ability in hand, localization of Home can often proceed with half the normal amount of effort, since the voice assistant only needs to build an understanding of the intent behind the transcribed sentence.
+With this ability in hand, localization of the Google Home can often proceed with half the normal amount of effort since the voice assistant only needs to build an understanding of the intent behind the transcribed sentence.